Gradient and Newton Boosting for Classification and Regression: The statistical view of boosting: three approaches for stagewise optimization

 \subsubsection{Applicability of Newton boosting}

-As mentioned in Section \ref{newtonboostpop}, there is no difference between the three above presented optimization approaches for loss functions with non-zero, constant second derivatives in $F$.
+As mentioned in Section \ref{newtonboostpop}, there is no difference between the three above presented optimization approaches for loss functions with non-zero and constant second derivatives in $F$.
 In particular, this holds true for the squared loss function.

-Further, for loss functions where the second derivative is zero on a non-null set of the support of $X$, such as the least absolute deviation (LAD), any other quantile regression loss function, and the Huber loss, Newton and also hybrid gradient-Newton boosting is not applicable.
-In these cases, the above-mentioned line-search might be useful in addition to a pure gradient step.
+Further, for loss functions where the second derivative is zero on a non-null set of the support of $X$, such as the least absolute deviation (LAD), any other quantile regression loss function, and the Huber loss, Newton and also hybrid gradient-Newton boosting are not applicable.
+In these cases, the above-mentioned line-search can be useful in addition to a pure gradient step.
 Similarly, if a loss function is not P-almost everywhere twice differentiable in $F$, Newton boosting is also not applicable.
 However, the majority of commonly used loss functions are twice differentiable.